LincLabUCCS/examples/README.md

 Check out the ``.ipynb`` files for specific lectures.
 Copy or clone the ``.py`` files for serious work :)

 It's just scraps.

+I'll be adding more in-depth, real-world examples once I figure out how to [not] include the large datasets required.